top of page

 Types of Easements

-1. One type is an implied easement, which is not written in the title deed or any other document.
+1. Implied Easement: An implied easement is not written in the title deed or any other document.
 It is instead presumed to exist because of the history of the land.

 2. While there was never any written agreement, it is presumed that the legal users of that route have the right to access the property.

-2. The second type of easement is an express easement.
-This is a written easement agreement between two parties, typically written in the deed or another legal document.
+2. Express Easement: This is a written easement agreement between two parties, typically written in the deed or another legal document.

 1. It explicitly outlines what the easement is and how it is to be used.

-3. The last type of easement is known as a prescriptive easement.
-This type of easement is granted to someone who has been using the property for a specific purpose over a lengthy period.
+3. Prescriptive Easement: This type of easement is granted to someone who has been using the property for a specific purpose over a lengthy period.

-1. This scenario is similar to the implied easement.
+1. A prescriptive easement is similar to an implied easement.

 bottom of page